Wolf-0ne/image_ranking/ReadMe.md

 ## Features

 - Similarity Detection: via feature detection or hashing.
-Similarity is calculated in sequence to avoid hash collision
+Calculated in sequence to avoid hash collision
 - Blur Rank: Each image is analyzed for sharpness using Laplacian on the center of the image
 - Ranking: Within each group, images are ranked by sharpness
 - Darktable Seeding: Sets default star ratings in darktable .xmp files